CallumReay21/AboutSummary/README.md

 **Long Term Objectives**

-Build and test working real world projects in software development, further develop and enhance skill.,gain proficiency in new programming languages and tools.
+Build and integrate working real world software applications with testing. further develop the proficiency in new and present programming languages including tools.

 **Programming Languages**